angelbeltran/docker-status/README.md

 }
 ```

-All options are optional.
+All values are optional.
 For more information on the [dockerode](https://github.com/apocas/dockerode) or [cron](https://github.com/ncb000gt/node-cron) options please visit the respective [dockerode](https://github.com/apocas/dockerode) or [cron](https://github.com/ncb000gt/node-cron) repositories'.

 - To also store output in a file, set ```file``` to the path of that file, absolute or relative.
 Note this will append to, not overwrite, said file, creating it if needed.